ila-lab/cvpr2026-window-aware-ctfm/README.md

 * `cvpr26_inference_LP.py`

 Please clone or download the official repository first, and make sure these scripts are available in your working directory.
-Alternatively, update the script paths in the provided shell scripts according to your local environment.
+Alternatively, update the script paths in the example shell scripts according to your local environment.

 ---